syncfusion-content/blazor-docs/blazor/accordion/accessibility.md

 The [Blazor Accordion](https://www.syncfusion.com/blazor-components/blazor-accordion) component has been designed keeping in mind the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) specifications, by applying the prompt WAI-ARIA roles, states and properties along with the keyboard support.
 Thus, making it usable for people who use assistive WAI-ARIA Accessibility supports that is achieved through the attributes like `aria-labelledby`.
 It helps to provides information about the elements in a document for assistive technology.
 The component implements the keyboard navigation support by following the [WAI-ARIA practices](https://www.w3.org/WAI/ARIA/apg/) and tested in major screen readers.

-The accessibility compliance for the Accordion component is outlined below.
+The accessibility compliance for the Blazor Accordion component is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |